Remote API authorization

 Fine-grained authorization

-It is possible to restrict OIDC clients to granular actions on specific LXD resources.
+It is possible to restrict OIDC clients and fine-grained TLS identities to granular actions on specific LXD resources.
 For example, one could restrict a user to be able to view, but not edit, a single instance.

 There are four key concepts that LXD uses to manage these fine-grained permissions: